 Contactors come in three styles single pole, double pole, and triple pole.

-Here is an example Single Pole Contactor on Amazon
+Example Single Pole Contactor on Amazon

 Packard C140A 1 Pole Contactor Coil Contactor, 40 Amp, 24V

-- Power down the unit at the Disconnect or Breaker.
+- Power down the unit at the disconnect or breaker.

-- Install the new contactor.
+- Screw the new contactor into place.

-Some units will have the 24 volts placed only on one side or at the front.
-While not common some units may have a slightly different layout.
+Some units will have the 24-volts placed only on one side or at the front.
+While not common, some units may have a slightly different layout.

-Replacing a heat pump or air conditioning relay is a straight forward simple job as long as safety is taken into account such as turning off the power.
+Replacing a heat pump or air conditioning relay is a straight forward simple job as long as safety is taken into account, such as turning off the power.

 Replacing the wires back correctly will be the only real concern; as long as pictures or notes are taken prior to removing the relay, this should be a quick and easy job.